Seaford Town F.C.: History

 After two seasons in the East Sussex League, they regained their County League status and also changed their name to just Seaford as opposed to 'Seaford Town' as they merged with the youth sides Seaford Seagulls which had teams ranging from under 7s all the way through to under 16s.
 This saw Seaford change from their traditional all red strip, to a red shirt with blue sleeves and blue shorts.
 Seaford was changed back to Seaford Town in 2005.

 Seaford were promoted to Division Two in 2000–01 where they have been ever since, with 6th being their best finish achieved in 2004–05 and 2006–07 (adopting the "Town" suffix once more in 2005).

 The club installed floodlights at their ground (which is known as 'The Crouch') for the 2007–08 season and won their first game under the floodlights with a 3–2 win against Lancing in the league.

 The club have only competed in the FA Vase on two occasions – a Preliminary Round defeat at the hands of Cowes Sports in 1975–76, but after the erection of the floodlights, became eligible for the national competition from the 2008–09 season and were subsequently knocked out by Chichester City United in the preliminary round that season.
 After recent ground improvements the club has once again entered the competition.

 The club is purely amateur and run by local volunteers.
 As well as First and Reserve Teams playing Senior level football, the club has a youth section for teams in the Under 8 to Under 18 age-groups, which play and compete in the Sussex Sunday Youth League.
+Sarah Scott was appointed Club Chair in January 2023, alongside Vice Chair Craig Pooley.

+Seaford Town will play in their first ever FA Cup in 2025–26.